Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: Simulations

 In this scenario, the power injection data was generated based on the \ac{dlpf} model from \eqref{measurements model of the DLPF}.
 Although this model is less accurate than the AC model in the next subsection, it is shown here in order to have a fair comparison with the \ac{tls} method that was developed based on this model.
 Figures \ref{Fig2:a}-\ref{Fig2:b} show the MSE and F-score of the estimators of the matrix $\Gmat$ versus SNR.
 Since the \ac{dc}-based methods (i.e. BCD-DC and ADMM-DC) are only capable of estimating $\Bmat$, they are not included in these results.
 Figures \ref{Fig3:a}-\ref{Fig3:b} show the MSE and F-score of the estimators of the matrix $\Bmat$ versus SNR.

-Figures \ref{Fig2} and \ref{Fig3} show that the \ac{alm}-DLPF and SDP-DLPF methods from Subsection \ref{DLPF_subsection} have similar performance, and they outperform other examined methods in terms of MSE.
-In this tested scenario, the \ac{alm}-DLPF and SDP-DLPF methods have better performance than the \ac{alm}-AC and SDP-AC methods since the measurement model has been generated according to the \ac{dlpf} model, which is less accurate and is only tested here in order to have a fair comparison with the \ac{tls} method.
-As a result, it can be seen in Figs. \ref{Fig2:a} and \ref{Fig3:a} that the methods that have been developed for the \ac{dlpf} model, i.e. the \ac{tls} and the proposed \ac{alm}-DLPF and SDP-DLPF methods, show a monotonic decrease in \ac{mse} as the \ac{snr} increases, while the other methods converge to an almost constant value for SNR higher than $15$dB.
+Figures \ref{Fig2} and \ref{Fig3} show that the \ac{admm}-DLPF method from Subsection \ref{DLPF_subsection} outperforms other examined methods in terms of MSE.
+In this tested scenario, the \ac{admm}-DLPF has better performance than the \ac{admm}-AC method since the measurement model has been generated according to the \ac{dlpf} model, which is less accurate and is only tested here in order to have a fair comparison with the \ac{tls} method.
+As a result, it can be seen in Figs. \ref{Fig2:a} and \ref{Fig3:a} that the methods that have been developed for the \ac{dlpf} model, i.e. the \ac{tls} and the proposed \ac{admm}-DLPF method, show a monotonic decrease in \ac{mse} as the \ac{snr} increases, while the other methods converge to an almost constant value for SNR higher than $15$dB.
 The \ac{tls} method achieves good performance both in F-score and MSE for high \ac{snr} values (SNR$>35$dB), is significantly faster than the other examined methods, and avoids the optimization process and the need to set tuning parameters.
-However, it does not converge for lower \ac{snr} values and has poor performance in these regimes.
-In Fig. \ref{Fig2:b} and Fig. \ref{Fig3:b} it can be seen that the SDP-DLPF and SDP-AC methods perform better in terms of support recovery for lower SNR values (under $7.5$dB).
-In addition, all methods converge to perfect support recovery (F-score=1), where the difference between them is the SNR threshold level.
+However, it does not converge and has poor performance for lower \acp{snr}.